DannyBen/docspec/README.md

 #=> HELLO WORLD
 ```

+If an example raises an exception, the captured output will be the `#inspect`
+string of that exception:

 ```ruby
 # Exceptions are captured
 raise ArgumentError, "Testing error raising"
 #=> #<ArgumentError: Testing error raising>
 ```

+Your code and expected output can contain multiple lines of code:

 ```ruby
 # Multiple lines of code